 AeroMarine Products expanding 2 part pour-in place foam is a closed cell, rigid urethane foam.
-Our pour foam works very well as a flotation foam in building and/or repairing boats, barges, docks, canoes, kayaks, pontoons, etc. Additionally, AeroMarine Products’ pour foam is good for insulating buildings, pools, hot tubs and spas.
+Our closed cell pour foam works very well as a flotation foam in building and/or repairing boats, barges, docks, canoes, kayaks, pontoons, etc. Additionally, AeroMarine Products’ closed cell pour foam is good for insulating buildings, pools, hot tubs and spas.

 Do NOT use our pour foam on inflatables and/or canvas.

-**This is a pour foam only.
+**This is a closed cell pour foam only.
 It is NOT a sprayable foam!

 Always wear a respirator or self-contained breathing apparatus when working with pour foam.